kevinolega/callcentertrainingtips/_posts/2019-05-06-Computer-Skills.md

 It's as boring as hell.

-You can also increase your typing speed if you write a blog.
+You can also increase your typing speed if you write a website.

-I now have a typing speed of close to 40wpm because I want to type faster so I can just type my thoughts on the blog post as if I were just dictating it.
+I now have a typing speed of close to 40wpm because I want to type faster so I can just type my thoughts on the website post as if I were just dictating it.

 It does take some time though.